ExtraJuiceMan/MuteMyMic/README.md

 # Usage
 You may set a key combination for unmute by clicking on Settings -> Set Hotkey.

+You may set a delay for unmute by clickong on Settings -> Set Unmute Delay.
+This feature is useful for making sure that you do not cut out too early on unmute.

 You may play a sound on unmute and mute by clicking on Settings -> Play Sounds On Mute Toggle.

 You may set the application to run at startup by clicking on Settings -> Run On Startup.